giantswarm/gitops-template/docs/repo_structure.md

 (see [Flux Kustomization CRs Involved](#flux-kustomizations-crs-involved)), and hence MAY be used for decrypting everything up to the `[workload-clusters]` directory (inclusive).

-Enabling encryption for the workload cluster resources REQUIRES creating the `WC_NAME.gpgkey.enc.yaml` Kubernetes Secret, which is otherwise optional, and at minimum needs to contain a single GPG key-pair.
+Enabling encryption for the workload cluster resources REQUIRES creating the `CAPI_WC_NAME.gpgkey.enc.yaml` Kubernetes Secret, which is otherwise optional, and at minimum needs to contain a single GPG key-pair.
 The public key of the key-pair MUST be shared in an unencrypted form within the `.sops.keys` directory.
-The private key of the key-pair MUST be wrapped into the `WC_NAME.gpgkey.enc.yaml` Kubernetes Secret, encrypted with the master GPG key, and placed under the management cluster secrets directory.
+The private key of the key-pair MUST be wrapped into the `CAPI_WC_NAME.gpgkey.enc.yaml` Kubernetes Secret, encrypted with the master GPG key, and placed under the management cluster secrets directory.
 This effectively turns key management into a GitOps process.
-The `WC_NAME.gpgkey.enc.yaml` is to be referenced by the `WC_NAME.yaml` Kustomization CR, and hence MAY be used for decrypting everything from the `WC_NAME` directory (inclusive).
+The `CAPI_WC_NAME.gpgkey.enc.yaml` is to be referenced by the `CAPI_WC_NAME.yaml` Kustomization CR, and hence MAY be used for decrypting everything from the `CAPI_WC_NAME` directory (inclusive).

 The relation between Kustomization CRs and Kubernetes Secrets is depicted in the figure below.